 The first storm crossed I-40 before I arrived, west of Biscoe.
 A second supercell was just about to cross right behind the first, and I happened to arrive at Biscoe just as it did, right at sunset.
 A low base moved into view to the west, with some of the most intense cloud-to-ground lightning I had seen in a long time.
 I ended up capturing some of the best CG lightning stills I've had in many years:

-A flurry of storm observers arrived soon after this, including tour groups.
+A flurry of storm photographers arrived soon after this, including tour groups.

 We all watched the storm move to the northeast.
 It was getting hard to discern motion in the base due to the low light, so I could not make out any areas of obvious rotation.
 I decided to jump back on the interstate and head east then north on Highway 49 to re-intercept.
 I caught up to the storm again about 2 miles south of Penrose, where I again set up the DSLR to do long exposures, hoping that the lightning would reveal something under the base.
 The only image of interest from this sequence was this feature, that may have been a funnel precursor to the tornado that would soon follow:

 As this feature moved behind a grove of trees to my north, I got back on the road and continued northward toward the crossing point.
 After a couple of miles, I encountered police vehicles blocking the road where a tornado had just crossed.
 Power poles were snapped and down, a house near the road had been de-roofed, and a police cruiser had taken a direct hit.
 The police car had been struck with debris from the house, with all of its windows blown out and considerable body damage.
 The vehicle had also nearly been blown off of the road.
 The officer was fine.